 The approach proved the diversity in application across the care pathway and demonstrated the scalable power of a digital solution for patients and clinicians.

-3. What AHSNs are you supported by?
+Which AHSNs are you supported by?

 We’re engaged with Innovation Agency, the AHSN for the North West Coast, who are rolling out FibriCheck to seven sites across secondary care clinics and hospitals trusts in their patch.